AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/page-variables.md

 **autoTrack Method:**

 If using [!UICONTROL s.Media.autoTrack], the *`mediaName`* does not need to be implemented explicitly.
-It will be determined automatically by the AppMeasurement for JavaScript code.
+It will be determined automatically by the [!DNL AppMeasurement] for JavaScript code.

 **Manual Tracking Method:**